Tata Sons emerge as the highest bidder for Air India | english.lokmat.com

 New Delhi, Oct 8 The Centre on Friday declared Tata Sons' subsidiary Talace as the highest bidder for national carrier Air India under the divestment process.

-The Tatas' subsidiary quoted Rs 18,000 crore of enterprise value for Air India, Divestment Secretary Tuhin Kanta Pandey announced.
+Talace quoted an enterprise value of Rs 18,000 crore for 100 per cent equity shareholding of the Centre in Air India, along with that of Air India Express and AISATS, Divestment Secretary Tuhin Kanta Pandey announced.

 There were only two bidders in the final stage of divestment.

-Besides, the Tatas' subsidiary, the second bidding entity was a consortium led by industrialist Ajay Singh.
+Beside the Tatas subsidiary, the second bidding entity was a consortium led by industrialist Ajay Singh, which quoted an EV of Rs 15,100 crore.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app